 As part of our animal-welfare position, we called for the industry to find and implement solutions to animal-welfare concerns.
 Examples of specific programs include:

 - Swine Assurance Position: aims to increase transparency and confidence in our fresh pork supply chain in the U.S. through tracking and auditing.
 We state that Walmart U.S. and Sam’s Club U.S. will accept fresh pork only from suppliers who abide by the standards of the National Pork Board’s (NPB) Pork Quality Assurance (PQA) Plus Program.
 Under this program, suppliers are required to 1) have on-farm video monitoring of sow farms and are subject to unannounced animal welfare video audits by accredited and independent third parties; 2) implement an internal annual animal welfare audit for all farms that includes a grading system and corrective action tracking; 3) ensure that key management personnel, including any that handle pigs, are PQA Plus Certified; and 4) participate in the NPB third-party verification pool.
 We ask suppliers to report to us on their enrollment in the PQA PLUS Program and sow video monitoring.
-Based on supplier reports for FY2021, 100% of Walmart U.S. pork suppliers are abiding by the standards of the National Pork Board’s (NPB’s) Pork Quality Assurance (PQA) Plus Program.
-Additionally, Walmart U.S. fresh pork suppliers implemented sow video monitoring in a manner that was estimated to cover 100% of the pork volume supplied to Walmart U.S.
+Based on supplier reports for FY2022, 100% of Walmart U.S. fresh pork suppliers abided by the standards of the NPB’s PQA Plus Program.
+Additionally, suppliers representing over 99% of the Walmart U.S. fresh pork volume in FY2022 reported that a portion of farms they source from have implemented sow video monitoring.

-- Working toward cage-free eggs: All of our shell egg supply at Walmart U.S. and Sam’s Club U.S. are required to meet United Egg Producers animal welfare requirements or equivalent and 30% of eggs at Sam’s Club are cage free and 18% of eggs at Walmart U.S. are cage free.
+- Working toward cage-free eggs: All of our shell egg supply at Walmart U.S. and Sam’s Club U.S. are required to meet United Egg Producers animal welfare requirements or equivalent.
+In FY2022, cage-free eggs comprised 20% of total shell egg net sales at Walmart U.S. and 36% at Sam’s Club U.S., based on supplier reports.